dwhite256/Data-Analyst-Portfolio/README.md

 This project uses **Tableau** to create an interactive dashboard for users that provides information about multiple housing data points.
 * Using features within **Tableau** data was manipulated and formatted to create different graphs, maps, and interactive sliders.
-* Mutiple pages were combined to make a singular interactive dashboard with various data visualizations for users.
+* Multiple pages were combined to make a singular interactive dashboard with various data visualizations for users.

 ### [3.)
 Crime Data Exploratory Analysis w/ Python](https://github.com/dwhite256/Crime-Data-Exploratory-Analysis-w-Python)
 ![images](https://github.com/dwhite256/Data-Analyst-Portfolio/assets/170587320/13ab0823-61ef-4043-a92d-b5996bbc0eda)